 WHAT WE DO TO HELP BRITISH WILD HEDGEHOGS

-We help hedgehogs in the Harpenden, Hertfordshire area of the United Kingdom.
+We help wild hedgehogs in the Harpenden, Hertfordshire area of the United Kingdom.
 We look after hedgehogs that have no place to roam, have managed to find themselves in precarious situations, are ill, or injured.
-We rehabilitate them until they are fit to be released.
-We fatten up underweight hogs that arrive at the sanctuary during the autumn/winter months so they are ready for release in the spring.
-We also tend to young hoglets during the spring/summer months that have lost their mothers and are orphaned, or have been found abandoned many of these still have their eyes closed.
+We rehabilitate them until they are fit to be released back in to the wild.
+We fatten up underweight hedgehogs that arrive at the sanctuary during the autumn/winter months so they are ready for release in the spring.
+We also tend to young hoglets during the spring/summer months that have lost their mothers and are orphaned, or have been found abandoned with many of these still with their eyes closed.

 Merry Christmas and a Happy New Year! - Hornbeam Wood Hedgehog Sanctuary

 "Daisy" Young Underweight Hedgehog Rescued Close To Christmas - Hornbeam Wood Hedgehog Sanctuary

 "Kev" Hedgehog with infected leg returns home from rehabilitation - Hornbeam Wood Hedgehog Sanctuary